astrowonk/dash_run/intro.md

 **Privacy**: This web application currently stores no information of any kind.
 The submitted file is encode as a base64 string which is then passed to the GpxRun class which computes the pace and distance in memory with no file caching.
 Nothing persists on the server.

-In a future state, there will be an opt-in to store store a hash of the file, the submitted distance,the computed distance, and the error as I am curious on overall statistics of GPS vs pedometer accuracy.
+In a future state, there will be an opt-in to store store a hash of the file, the submitted distance,the computed distance, and the percent error as I am curious on overall statistics of GPS vs pedometer accuracy.